AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 ### Java Package is Repository Path {#java-package-is-repository-path}

-When a local install is used, the package name of the use-class must match that of the repository folder location, with any hyphens in the path replaced by underscores in the package name.
+When using a local install, the package name of the use-class must match the repository folder location.
+Replace any hyphens in the path with underscores in the package name.

 In this case `Info.java` is located at `/apps/my-example/components/info` so the package is `apps.my_example.components.info`: